 - Reiki is Open to all

 Whatever your belief system, Reiki can be utilised by anybody – no matter your age, sex, race, faith, history or spiritual advancement.
 To practise Reiki, a student must first receive an attunement to the universal Reiki life force performed by a Reiki Master, and progress through a series of training and practical work to enhance their energy-channelling capabilities.

-Usui Reiki 1 or Shoden in Japenese provides the foundation for Reiki practise so you can treat yourself with Reiki.
+Usui Reiki 1 or Shoden in Japanese provides the foundation for Reiki practise so you can treat yourself with Reiki.

-Usui Reiki 2 or Okuden in Japenese, gives more focus to treating other people and sending healing distantly.
+Usui Reiki 2 or Okuden in Japanese, gives more focus to treating other people and sending healing distantly.
 After this level of training you are considered a Reiki Practitioner.

-Usui Reiki 3 or Shinpinden in Japenses is the Master/ Teacher level of Reiki.
-You receive the Reiki master attunement and Master reiki symbol, and learn how to give attunements to others.
+Usui Reiki 3 or Shinpinden in Japanese is the Master/ Teacher level of Reiki.
+You receive the Reiki master attunement and Master Reiki symbol, and learn how to give attunements to others.